Fremantle Stuff > Streets > Market Street

 It is constructed of Donnybrook stone and brick in a Federation Free Classical style.
 The spacious central hall has a high arched roof of steel latticework with a lantern and skylight.

 Former No. 3 Pumping Station.
 On the corner of Market Street and Elder Place.
 As a consequence of the rapidly expanding population during the goldrush, Fremantle was provided with a reticulated water supply in 1898.
 This pumping station was completed in 1913.
 Later, the building was converted for use as public toilets - now very closed.
-The building could be seen as 1 Elder Place, as Phillimore St takes that name after the Market St intersection.
+The building may be seen as 1 Elder Place, as Phillimore St takes that name after the Market St intersection.

 Taylor Memorial Fountain and Horse Trough, between the pumping station and the coffee shop, commemorates two young English migrants, Ernest and Peter Taylor, who died in Western Australia in 1905.
 Their father, John Taylor of London, commissioned the memorial.
 He intended, it is believed, that it would be a facility for all creatures: humans, animals and birds.
 It was prefabricated at the Doulton factory in London and arrived in Fremantle in 1905.
 It was erected when the alignment of the station had been determined.
 It fell into disrepair by 1976 due, it was found, to foundation problems.
 It was restored by the City of Fremantle in 1981-83 using a National Estate grant.
 The renowned Fremantle potter, Joan Campbell, reconstructed missing pieces, producing a glaze to match the original green of the tiles.
 The memorial was moved about two metres onto new concrete foundations.